koide3/glim/docs/parameters.md

 !!! note
     To see if estimated covariances are fine, change ```color_mode``` in the standard viewer to ```NORMAL```.
 If point colors are uniform on flat planes, covariances should be ok.

-## CPU-based LiDAR-IMU Odometry Estimation (config_odometry_cpu.json)

-- **registration_type** (default GICP) : Either of *"GICP"* or *"VGICP"*.
-    - *"GICP"* uses iVox-based GICP scan matching that is accurate and robust in many cases.
-        - **ivox_resolution** (default 0.5 m) : Resolution of iVox voxels used for GICP scan matching.
-This parameter also controls the maximum corresponding distance and should be set to a large value in outdoor environments (e.g., 1.0 m).

-    - *"VGICP"* uses voxelized GICP scan matching that is faster but requires tuning **vgicp_resolution** parameter for good estimation in indoor environments.
-        - **vgicp_resolution** (default 0.5 m) : Resolution of VIGP voxels used for VGICP scan matching.
-Use a small value for indoor environments (e.g., 0.25 ~ 0.5 m) and a large value for outdoor environments (0.5 ~ 2.0 m).

 ## GPU-based LiDAR-IMU Odometry Estimation (config_odometry.json)

 - **voxel_resolution** (default 0.25 m) : Base VGICP voxel resolution.
 Use a small value for indoor environments (e.g., 0.1 ~ 0.25 m).